sharetribe/flex-docs/src/docs/tutorial-branding/working-with-microcopy/index.md

 need to change the copy-texts.

-The easiest way to modify the copy texts is through Flex Console, in Build > Content.
+The easiest way to modify the copy texts is through Flex Console, in Build > Content > Microcopy editor.
 This page helps you modify what in Flex is known as _microcopy_ – button labels, help texts, and other small messages that help your user find their way around the marketplace.

-_TODO: Add new image when Biketribe microcopy is visible in Console – does Biketribe microcopy get inputted in the editor by default or does the operator need to paste it?_
+TODO Update screenshot

 ![Modify marketplace texts](./microcopy_start.png)